Semi-supervised inference using unlabeled summary statistics: Introduction

+The proposed methods are built on a new cross-fitting strategy that performs sample splitting only within the labeled data and avoids splitting the unlabeled data.
+This design eliminates the need for individual-level covariate information from the unlabeled sample in both nuisance estimation and final averaging, and is applicable to both covariate-independent and covariate-dependent labeling mechanisms.
+Our theory shows that this strategy plays a role analogous to conventional cross-fitting: it reduces the bias induced by regularized nuisance estimation and enables valid inference under weak sparsity conditions; see Remarks~\ref{remark:sample-splitting} and \ref{remark:challenge of cross-fitting}.
+The result also provides insight into the role of cross-fitting and may help reduce implementation complexity, storage costs, and communication burden in other problems where cross-fitting is used to control overfitting bias in high-dimensional or nonparametric estimation.

-Unlike existing methods that require access to and storage of the full external covariate matrix of size \(n_E \times d\), our approach reduces this burden substantially.
-Under homogeneous settings, only a vector of size \(O_p(s)\) is needed.
-For heterogeneous settings, point estimation requires a vector of size \(d\), and statistical inference further involves a gram matrix with \(O_p(s^2)\) elements.
-Detailed discussions are provided in Remarks \ref{remark:data-MCAR} and \ref{remark: mar gen use less info}.
-Here, \(n_E\) denotes the sample size of the external group, which can be significantly larger than both the primary sample size \(n_P\) and the dimension \(d\), while \(s \ll d \land n_P\) represents the sparsity level of the outcome regression model.
-Our methods significantly reduce storage and data transmission requirements, especially when dealing with large external sample sizes.
+Finally, unlike existing semi-supervised methods that require access to and storage of the full unlabeled matrix of size \(n_U \times d\), our approach substantially reduces this burden.
+Under covariate-independent labeling, only a vector of size \(O_p(s)\) is required.
+Under covariate-dependent labeling, point estimation requires a \(d\)-dimensional vector, while statistical inference further involves a Gram matrix with \(O_p(s^2)\) entries.
+Detailed discussions are provided in Remarks~\ref{remark:data-MCAR} and \ref{remark: mar gen use less info}.
+Here, \(n_U\) denotes the size of the unlabeled sample, which may be much larger than both the labeled sample size \(n_L\) and the dimension \(d\), and \(s \ll d \wedge n_L\) denotes the sparsity level of the outcome regression model.